Skip to main content

 bash

-mkdir -p ~/openclaw-docker && cd ~/openclaw-docker cat > docker-compose.yml <<EOF version: '3.8' services: openclaw: image: openclaw/openclaw:latest container_name: openclaw restart: unless-stopped ports: - "127.0.0.1:18789:18789" volumes: - ./data:/app/data - ./.env:/app/.env environment: - NODE_ENV=production EOF
+mkdir -p ~/openclaw-docker && cd ~/openclaw-docker cat > docker-compose.yml <<EOF version: '3.8' services: openclaw: image: openclaw/openclaw:latest # verify the current image name/tag container_name: openclaw restart: unless-stopped ports: - "127.0.0.1:18789:18789" volumes: - ./data:/app/data # verify the current data/config path - ./.env:/app/.env # prefer Docker secrets or a secret manager for teams environment: - NODE_ENV=production EOF

 bash

-cat > .env <<EOF OPENAI_API_KEY=sk-your-key-here TELEGRAM_BOT_TOKEN=your-bot-token-here EOF
+cat > .env <<EOF PROVIDER_API_KEY=your-provider-key CHANNEL_TOKEN=your-channel-token-if-used EOF

 Step 4: Start the container.
 Launch OpenClaw in detached mode: